- WordPress + Real Estate Listing Website Plugin

 Easy NavigationFiverr incorporates breadcrumb trails on the website, which lets people move freely within the website, without getting lost or confused.

-Novelty ‘Gigs’ for a mere $5A micro-job website like Fiverr has numerous novelty Gigs, from singing birthday songs in Welsh, to conventional ones such as website transfer from one hosting provider to another, all starting from $5 and increasing as per the customization required.
+Novelty ‘Gigs’ for a mere $5A micro-job marketplace like Fiverr has numerous novelty Gigs, from singing birthday songs in Welsh, to conventional ones such as website transfer from one hosting provider to another, all starting from $5 and increasing as per the customization required.

 Multiple Gigs to Choose fromFiverr literally has thousands of sellers offering similar services at approximately the same cost.
 This lets buyers pick and choose gigs as per specific requirements.

 An Active Support ForumThe Fiverr community is extremely supportive and open to diverse topics of discussion, including sharing of helpful tips, personal experiences, sales strategies, and Fiverr news updates.

 Secure Payment GatewaysGiven the manifold transactions taking place via Fiverr (the company says they sell a Gig every 5 seconds!), fast and secure payment gateways are mandatory.
 The site charges 20% commission over each successful gig, and the payment is processed to the seller’s account once the gig is delivered completely to the buyer.

 Social Media IntegrationSocial media platforms are a great way of promoting small-scale businesses.
 Fiverr integrates with all the major social media platforms, Google, Facebook, Twitter, LinkedIn, Pinterest, and Instagram, to let users instantaneously post their feedback and reviews to these websites.

 Localization ReadyFiverr has considerable global exposure and supports several complete translatable versions of the website, thereby catering to a vast audience.
 Localization lets sellers capitalize on the requirements of their local markets and provide the requisite services to a niche sector.